excalith/excalith-start-page/README.md

 ## Using

 There are multiple ways of using this app.
 Here is a quick preview of them.
 For more information please refer to [getting started](https://github.com/excalith/excalith-start-page/wiki/Getting-Started) page

+### Fork

+You can fork this repository and have direct control over the source code.
+This is the best way to customize the start page to your liking.

+1. Fork this repository
+2. Modify the `startpage.config.js` for the default configuration
+3. If you want, you can change the source code to your like as well (optional)
+4. Run `yarn dev` command to test it
+5. Host locally, create docker image, or deploy to a server

 ### Docker

-Docker is the most convenient way to host the start page.
+Docker is another convenient way to host the start page.
 You can either use the image from Docker Hub or Github Registry.

 <details>
 <summary>Using Docker Registry</summary>